tlacaba/cse15l-lab-reports/lab-report-5-week-9.md

-# Week 9 Lab Report: Vim
+# Week 9 Lab Report: Auto-Grader

 In this week's lab, we will demonstrate an implementation of a webpage auto-grader made with what we've learned in CSE 15L.
 This includes the use of terminal commands, creation of bash scripts, URL handling, testing, and more.